-Station Date Action Comparison Ranking Temperature pH Conductivity Dissolved Oxygen Turbidity Humber River at Humber Village Bridge May 14, 2024 Deployment Good Fair Poor Excellent Excellent August 21, 2024 Removal Excellent Poor Poor Excellent Excellent
+Station Date Action Comparison Ranking Temperature pH Conductivity Dissolved Oxygen Turbidity Humber River at Humber Village Bridge August 21, 2024 Deployment Excellent Fair Poor Excellent Excellent October 8, 2024 Removal Good Poor Poor Excellent Excellent

-All performance rankings at deployment and removal were 'poor', 'fair', 'good' or 'excellent'.
+All performance rankings at deployment and removal were 'poor', 'fair' or 'excellent'.

 It was later determined that the 'poor' conductivity rankings were related to a conductivity sensor on the QA/control sonde that was faulty and required replacement.
-The 'poor' and 'fair' rankings of pH were due to a pH sensor on the field sonde that failed and required replacement.
+The 'poor' ranking of pH is likely due to the pH sensor not having equilibrated before values were recorded.